You can generate a billing statement for a specific patient or account. You can then print and send that statement to the patient or guarantor.

-From Last Zero Balance - Select this option to include transactions that were entered on the account's ledger since the account last had a zero balance.
+From Last Zero Balance - Select this option to include an account's transactions with service dates (transaction dates) since the account last had a zero balance.

-Other - Select this option to include transactions that were entered on the account's ledger since the date you enter.
+Other - Select this option to include an account's transactions with service dates (transaction dates) since the date you enter.
 The current date is entered by default, but you can change the date.

-Walkout (Today Only) - Select this option to include transactions that were entered on the account's ledger today.
+Walkout (Today Only) - Select this option to include an account's transactions with service dates (transaction dates) on the current date.

-Guarantor View - Select this option to include transactions for the current patient and all patients who have the same guarantor as the current patient, and the guarantor (if not the current patient).
+Guarantor View - Select this option to include transactions for the current patient, all patients who have the same guarantor as the current patient, and the guarantor (if not the current patient).

 Include credit card payment options - Select this check box to have credit card payment options appear on the statement.

 Include location abbreviation - With this check box selected, the location abbreviation of the applicable rendering location (if an abbreviation has been set up for that location) appears next to each procedure on the statement.

 Include due date as - Select this check box to have the specified date entered as the due date on the statement.